tutorcruncher/Eurus/README.md

                    \/__/         \/__/         \/__/         \/__/
  ````

-Named after the Roman god of transitions and doorways, Janus serves as a gateway between tutors and students in virtual learning spaces.
+Named after the Roman god of transitions and doorways, Janus serves as a gateway between lesson scheduling and actual virtual lessons,

 A FastAPI service that integrates with LessonSpace to create and manage virtual learning spaces.